Page Reviewed / Updated - Feb. 2016

 4) Financial - candidates must fall within the financial guidelines for Indiana Medicaid.

-There is also a maximum resource requirement in 2015 of $2,000 in countable resources for a single applicant.
-Married couples with only one applicant are permitted up to $119,220 provided it is allocated to the non-applicant spouse.
+There is also a maximum resource requirement in 2016 of $2,000 in countable resources for a single applicant.
+Married couples with only one applicant are permitted up to $119,220 in assets, provided it is allocated to the non-applicant spouse.
 Countable assets do not include the home provided a) it is lived in by one of the homeowners and b) the value of the owner's equity does not exceed $551,000.

 Families whose income or assets exceed these limits may still qualify for Medicaid although it may be necessary to find financial or legal assistance to do so.
 Professional Medicaid planners can help potential applicants to arrange their financial assets so that they can qualify.
 Excess income and assets can be allocated into trusts or converted in non-countable assets.
-Families who are not confident they qualify, should contact a Medicaid planner in advance of filing application paperwork.
+Families that are not confident they qualify, should contact a Medicaid planner in advance of filing application paperwork.
 Learn more about this option.